 Changing License from GPLv3 to Apache 2.0: TerminusDB

 We have decided to re-license TerminusDB from GPLv3 to Apache 2.0.
-We want independent software developers (ISVs) to embed TerminusDB in their applications and those developers feel that Apache is a lower risk option.
-The substantive points of practical difference are far less important – sufficient people believe it to be true and sufficient lawyers have advised teams to be wary of GPL.
+We want independent software developers (ISVs) to embed TerminusDB in their applications and those developers feel that Apache 2.0 is a lower risk option.
+The substantive points of practical difference are far less important – sufficient people believe it to be true and sufficient lawyers have advised teams to be wary of GPLv3.

 In our experience, ISVs and devs in large companies/institutions size up their options at project conception and there remains a niggling doubt that ‘GPL might limit commercial prospects and cause me headaches’.
 The world has changed – and code freedom is being overtaken by developer freedom.